emmanuelgautier/emmanuelgautier.fr/content/_posts/en/nextjs-ssg-i18n-routing.md

 Statically generating a website with the NextJS framework in different languages is not so obvious.
 The framework does not bring clear support for this use case and the [NextJS documentation](https://nextjs.org/docs/advanced-features/i18n-routing#how-does-this-work-with-static-generation) explains that i18n routing is not supported for SSG.

+If you are seeing the message `i18n support is not compatible with next export`, this post should be able to help find a workaround.

 ## Bootstrap the project

 First of all, let's create a new next project from the `with-react-intl` template